adfresca/sdk-unity/README.md

 ### In-App Messaging

 With in-app messaging, you can deliver a message to your users in real-time.
 Simply put 'Load()' and 'Show()' methods where and when you want to deliver a message.
-The type of message can be an interstitial image, text, and iframe webpage.
+The type of message can be an interstitial image, text, and iFrame webpage.
 The message is only shown when users match the in-app messaging campaign's target logics.
 We will discuss more details of the dynamic targeting features in the [Dynamic Targeting](#dynamic-targeting) section.

 ```cs
 void Start ()